-We all know what “ugly handwriting” looks like.
-It’s the exact opposite of those beautiful neat and often calligraphic looking works of art that we all envy.
+We all know what bad handwriting looks like.
+It’s the exact opposite of those beautiful neat and often calligraphic-looking works of art that we all envy.

 Ugly handwriting has poor rhythm and many inconsistencies.
-I was told as a child by an unsympathetic examiner that my handwriting resembled a garden – a garden with weeds that went this way and that.
+I was told as a child by an unsympathetic school examiner that my handwriting resembled a garden – a garden with weeds that went this way and that.

 And so people with poor handwriting always find themselves having to apologize:

-“Please excuse my handwriting as I’m writing in a moving car” – or “galloping in a horse and buggy” etc.
+“Please excuse my handwriting as I’m in a hurry” or “writing in a moving car” – or “galloping in a horse and buggy” and so on.

-Poor writers hardly received much encouragement from the classical graphologists either.
-They were a rather stuffy lot in those days and found it difficult to countenance poor handwriting.
+People with poor handwriting hardly received much encouragement from the classical graphologists either.
+They were a rather stuffy lot in those days who found it difficult to countenance bad handwriting.

 Crepieux-Jamin, one of the founding fathers of French Graphology, when describing these unfortunate missives referred to their “multiple discordances” with much disapproval.